What are the limits on Commercial Bank Lending?: Credit Bubbles Revisited

-Owing to the systemic latency created by loan duration's of months and years, excessive borrowing can build up over several years, before eventually this limit is reached.
-As general insolvency as well as a consequent Fisher\cite{fisher.1933} debt deflation occurs, the money supply contracts further as the reserve based system removes money from the economy either when recapitalizing, loan repayment, or as a result of bank failure.
-This leads to a domino effect on bankruptcies, as businesses that have been dependent on borrowed money fail, and trigger further defaults.
+Owing to the asymmetric nature of long term debt flows there is a tendency for money to become concentrated in the lending centres, which then causes liquidity problems for the rest of the economy.
+Eventually repayment problems surface, especially if the practice of further borrowing to repay existing loans is allowed, since the underlying mathematical process is exponential.
+As general insolvency as well as a consequent Fisher\cite{fisher.1933} debt deflation occurs, the money and loan supply contracts as the banking system removes loan capacity from the economy either from loan repayment, or as a result of bank failure.
+This leads to a domino effect as businesses that have become dependent on continuously rolling over debt fail and trigger further defaults.
 Monetary expansion and further lending is also constrained by the absence of qualified borrowers, and by the general unwillingness to either lend or borrow that results from the ensuing economic collapse.
-Further complications, as described by Bernanke\cite{bernanke.1990} occur when interactions between currencies are considered, in particular in conjunction with gold based capital regulation, because of the difficulties in establishing the correct ratio of gold for each individual currency, and maintaining it in a system where lending and the associated money supply are continually fluctuating.
+Further complications, as described by Bernanke\cite{bernanke.1990}, can occur when interactions between currencies are considered, in particular in conjunction with gold based capital regulation, because of the difficulties in establishing the correct ratio of gold for each individual currency and maintaining it, in a system where lending and the associated money supply are continually fluctuating and gold is also being used at a national level for international debt repayments.

-This also provides an explanation for the generational nature of the phenomena.
-Although the fundamental cause is a failure in regulation of the loan supply, the trigger is an increase in demand for loans.
-In the aftermath of a credit collapse, lingering behavioural changes among borrowers act to reduce demand for loans, qualification for loans is also a problem, and so the problem created by the absence of loan supply regulation is not exposed since there is no demand for loans.